 3. Sport Mode – Ties to “Sport” SDM mode, delivers increased sound levels and rate of exposure while driving (louder, more often).
 You will notice a difference in sound when switching from Normal to Sport SDM, reinforcing that the car is ready for an increased level of driving performance

-4. Baja Mode – Ties to “Baja” SDM mode, loudest sound levels delivered full time, lowest exhaust back-pressure condition, with some NVH error state trade-offs to deliver most exciting on-track performance.
+4. Track / Baja Mode – Ties to “Track” or “Baja” SDM mode, loudest sound levels delivered full time, lowest exhaust back-pressure condition, with some NVH error state trade-offs to deliver most exciting performance.

-P/T controls only have to respond to exhaust state requests from the cluster; the Powertrain system transmits the EngExhMdeQuiet_D2_Stat in response to the EngExhMdeQuiet_D2_Rq message and when the exhaust valves get updated based on Drive Mode or MyMode.
+The Powertrain system transmits the EngExhMdeQuiet_D2_Stat based on the initial value determined based on Quiet Time, in response to changes in the EngExhMdeQuiet_D2_Rq message and when the exhaust valves get updated based on Drive Mode or MyMode.
 This signal should be a state encoded via a 3 bit signal, and follows the values defined in EngExhMdeQuiet_D2_Rq.
 See Input section

 PCM Output